tlswg/tls13-spec/draft-rescorla-tls-rfc8446-bis.md

 HKDF-Extract(0, 0).
-For the computation of the binder_key, the label is "ext binder" for external PSKs (those provisioned outside of TLS) and "res binder" for resumption PSKs (those provisioned as the resumption master secret of a previous handshake).
+For the computation of the binder_key, the label is "ext binder" for external PSKs (those provisioned outside of TLS) and "res binder" for resumption PSKs (those provisioned as the resumption main secret of a previous handshake).
 The different labels prevent the substitution of one type of PSK for the other.

 There are multiple potential Early Secret values, depending on